woernfl/helm-install/README.md

 - create Tiller clients and servers CA and certificates
 - create Tiller Service account and Cluster Role Binding
-- intialise Tiller using previously generated certificates, RBAC and secret storage
+- intialise Tiller using previously generated certificates, RBAC and specifying secret storage
 - configure Helm client to connect to Tiller

 Generate a Certificate Authority